angel-git/9gag-rss/README.md

 You have to set the environment variable `URL` as your public url, this is used as callback in the `pubsubhubbub` so RSS reeders can udpate immediately once there is an update.

+As Cloud containers need to be stateless there is no Scheduler to update the feed, you will have to create your own `Cloud Schedulers` to:

+- refresh the feed: `GET your_domain/refresh`
+- delete older posts than 1 day: `GET your_domain/delete`

 ## Running and Building